University of Saragossa: Statistics

 Biography

-Santiago Ramón y Cajal was a Spanish neuroscientist, pathologist, and histologist specializing in neuroanatomy and the central nervous system.
+Santiago Ramón y Cajal was a Spanish neuroscientist, pathologist, and histologist specialising in neuroanatomy, and the central nervous system.
 He and Camillo Golgi received the Nobel Prize in Physiology or Medicine in 1906.
 Ramón y Cajal was the first Spaniard to win a scientific Nobel Prize.
 His original investigations of the microscopic structure of the brain made him a pioneer of modern neuroscience.

 4. Josemaría Escrivá